Miabolli/ING-Pre-AGM-Sustainability-Audit/README.md

 ## 1. Executive Summary & Business Context
 ING’s Annual General Meeting (AGM) is scheduled for April 14, 2026, where the Executive Board will discuss the 2025 Sustainability Statement.
 With the potential presence of activist groups anticipated at the event, ensuring the integrity of ING's sustainability reporting is a critical priority.

-ING monitors significant operational risks, including breaches of security, inadequate controls regarding third-party vendors, and flawed outputs from AI algorithms [4].
+ING monitors significant operational risks, including breaches of security, inadequate controls regarding third-party vendors, and flawed outputs from AI algorithms.
 In this simulated scenario, an anomaly was detected involving a third-party server leak that potentially exposed falsified corporate carbon emissions (greenwashing).
 This threatens a portion of ING's €34 billion in "sustainable volume mobilised" and risks damaging the bank's Sustainalytics ESG risk rating of 18.0 (low risk).

 ## 2. The Business Question
 To cut through the noise and drive executive action, this project aims to answer both descriptive and predictive questions: